wizz13150/GapcoinStuff/Readme.md

   Change gapcoin-cli path and run from everywhere.

-  3 outputs files : Raw, Custom or Mersenne Forum's submission format
+  3 outputs files : Raw, Custom or Mersenne Forum's submission format.

-  + temp files to clean manually
+  + temp files to clean manually.

 STABLE - **[gapcoin-cli]Dump_RawToCustom_Mersenne.ps1**

-  -Format data from an existing raw .txt dump file and add to file
+  -Format data from an existing raw .txt dump file and add to file.

   Change gapcoin-cli path and run from everywhere.

-  2 output files : Custom or Mersenne Forum submission format
+  2 output files : Custom or Mersenne Forum submission format.

 ######################################